jravetch/blinkinlabs.github.io/_includes/btdocs/processing-class.md

 ## Using the BlinkyTape class
 So now you've Processing installed, you have some example code, and you're all ready to get going.
 Fantastic.
 Let's get you going on a new project that demonstrates a helper class for using BlinkyTape with Processing, called (creatively) `BlinkyTape`.
+You'll find it as a file called BlinkyTape.pde in several of the included examples, including the BlinkyTapeDirect.
+When you open that project, you can find this file already open in a tab -- just copy & paste the contents of that tab into your Processing projects.

+This class can be used in a couple of ways.
+You can use it to set pixels individually with a `.pushPixel()` method, and then call `.update()` when you're done.
+There are also `.getIndex()` and `.setIndex()` methods so you can go right to setting the LED you want.
-This class takes an area of the screen and renders it to an attached BlinkyTape.
-It's neat because it lets you use the robust functionality for drawing that's built into Processing.
+There's another very clever way to use this class, however, which is the `.render()` method.
+This takes an area of the screen and renders an approximation of it to an attached BlinkyTape.
+It's neat because it lets you use the robust functionality for drawing that's built into Processing and translate that into blinking LEDs!

+If that sounds complicated, don't worry -- we'll got through this in greater detail in these examples.

 ### Let's get started.
 Go ahead and start a new Processing sketch and call it something like 'BlinkyFoo'.